Lostky01/evToenTickets/README.md

 🔥 **Scanner Logic Improvements**: Now the scanner actually understands time.
 It knows if the event is ongoing, finished, or hasn't started yet.
 Smarter than some people, tbh.

+🚀 NEWEST & FINAL FEATURES (March 11, 2025)

+✨ QR Scanner Finally Works Properly: No more janky scans, it actually detects time and event status now.
+Took me long enough.

+✨ New Checkout Method: Now admins gotta confirm the payment proof before checkout is valid.
+No more fake payments, you broke boi.

+✨ CRUD for Students: Finally added CRUD for students.
+Now the system ain't just floating in space.

+✨ Reset Password: For all the people who somehow forget their own password.
+Congrats, now you get a second chance at life.

+✨ Final Touches & Bug Fixes: Everything that was annoying should be gone.
+If not, that ain't my problem anymore.

 ---

 ## ❓ Q&A